ABOUT VASAVI KUMAR

 - I love coffee ice cream.

-- I was raised a vegetarian for religious reasons.
+- I was raised a vegetarian for religious reasons and remain so for moral reasons.

 - I’m obsessed with facial hair removal.
 Eyebrows make or break me.